anfoss/PCprophet/CONTRIBUTE.md

 ```

 * Line length is 80 characters, apart when a long chained Pandas statement is used.
+We use spaces over tabs as separator due to the consistency across different ide

 ```python
 (df.groupby[['x','y']]